Kopamed/Raven-bPLUS/README.md

 # Client
 ## Known bugs
  - Safewalk does not work without the shift setting turned on
+ - None of the "ASM" modules work so reach... and some other stuff...

 ## Improved Module List
  - SafeWalk: Sneak while jump and On hold settings